- 2015 Kenworth C500 prime mover

 - t-bar jeep from our high frame trailer

 - 2016 Kenworth T800 tri drive tractor push truck

-When the extreme summer heat damaged a transformer at a substation in Sherwood, our Portland-based specialized transportation crew was called into action.
+When the extreme summer heat damaged a transformer at a substation in Sherwood, our Portland-based transportation and logistics services crew was called into action.
 An electrical utility company in the process of expansion had initially contracted with us to transport a new transformer to a storage facility in Hillsboro.
-But with an emergency on our hands, our specialized transportation team worked quickly to reroute the new unit to replace the damaged transformer.
+But with an emergency on our hands, our logistics services team worked quickly to reroute the new unit to replace the damaged transformer.

 TRANSPORT PLANS VERSUS MURPHY’S LAW

 In this industry, you learn to work with Murphy’s Law, especially when you are up against a time constraint.
 Our initial plan involved the rail company diverting the railcar closer to the Sherwood area.
 When clearance to the necessary rail spur was unavailable within the required time frame, moving the transformer by truck became the only option.
 After searching for a viable route and submitting an application, the Oregon Department of Transportation (ODOT) denied our first permit request due to a weight-deficient bridge.
 Now with even less time available, we had to look for an alternate route.
 Our transportation and logistics crews spent several nights surveying viable options that would allow a 17’ clearance.
 Scheduling necessary wire lifting and tree trimming along the final route on short notice only increased the pressure to have this latest plan approved in time.
 Fortunately, ODOT worked closely with our transportation and logistics team to expedite the process, helping us turn a potential power outage disaster into another successful move.